ztuowen/PelePhysics/Docs/cvode/source/CvodeInPP.rst

 The run parameters that can be controlled via the input files are as follows: ::

     dt = 1.e-05
-    ndt = 100
+    ndt = 10

     reactor_type = 1
     cvode.solve_type = 1
     cvode.analytical_jacobian = 0

+    max_grid_size = 2

     amr.plot_file       = plt

     fuel_name = CH4

 so in this example, a **CV reactor model is chosen** to integrate each cell, and the **dense direct solve without analytical Jacobian** is activated.
-Each cell is then integrated for a total of :math:`1.e-05` seconds, with 100 external time steps.
+Each cell is then integrated for a total of :math:`1.e-05` seconds, with 10 external time steps.
-This means that the actual :math:`dt` is :math:`1.e-07s`, a little more than what is used in the `PeleC` code, but consistent with what will be used in `PeleLM`.
+This means that the actual :math:`dt` is :math:`1.e-06s`, which is more than what is typically used in the `PeleC` code, but consistent with what is used in `PeleLM`.
 Note that the fuel is explicitly specified to be methane.
-By default, the number of cells integrated simultaneously by one CVODE instance is 1 [#Foot1]_.
+By default, the number of cells integrated simultaneously by one CVODE instance is 1 [#Foot1]_, but the `AMREX` block-integration proceeds by blocks of :math:`2x2x2`.

 Results
 ^^^^^^^^^^^^^^^^^^^^^^^^

-It took 1m19s to integrate the 4096 cells of this box, with 4 MPI processes and no OMP process.
+It took 52.61s to integrate the 4096 cells of this box, with 4 MPI processes and no OMP process.
-The resulting temperature evolution for all cells is displayed in Fig. :numref:`fig:ReacEvalCv`.
+The resulting temperature evolution for all cells in the y-direction is displayed in Fig. :numref:`fig:ReacEvalCv`.

 .. _fig:ReacEvalCv: